Souldefier22/Capstone-Journal/README.md

   Work through a manual trace on the Wormhole attack Start working on the backwards tarce manually/focus on functional rather than pretty

+2/28/2022

+  Focus on the traceback for the tranasactions and suspicious accounts Possibly switching to the JSON RPC API for getting the transactions on an account
+    Solana beach API throwing errors for getting more transactiosn than exist Created a loop for going backwards through an account's transactions Look at the Long Term Transaction API
+  Explore other API